muhammadshaban89/learn-kubernetes/NetworkPolicy/README.md

-## What Is a Kubernetes Network Policy?
+## What is a Kubernetes Network Policy?
 ---------------------------------------

 * Kubernetes Network Policies let you control Pod-to-Pod and Pod-to-external traffic using label selectors and rules for ingress and egress.
 They're enforced by your CNI plugin (e.g., Calico, Cilium) and are essential for securing microservices.**